jarrettyeo/NTUOSS-SeleniumFacebookAPIforUdemy/README.md

 ___

 **Disclaimer:** *This document is only meant to serve as a reference for the attendees of the workshop.
 It does not cover all the concepts or implementation details discussed during the actual workshop.*

+**Update 10 November 2017:** *It seems like Udemy has removed or disabled the signing up of some courses.
+There will be several courses which you will not be able to enroll yourself in.*
 ___

-### Questions
+### Questions & Sharing

 If you have a question, feel free to raise your hand any time during the workshop or email your questions to [me](mailto:shanwei96@gmail.com).
+You can always hit me up if you would like to share with me your progress too.

 ### Errors

-For errors, typos or suggestions, please do not hesitate to [post an issue](https://github.com/jarrettyeo/UPDATE_THIS/issues/new).
+For errors, typos or suggestions, please do not hesitate to [post an issue](https://github.com/jarrettyeo/NTUOSS-SeleniumFacebookAPIforUdemy/issues).
 Thank you!
 ___

 ## Introduction